finos-labs/cafex/libs/cafex/README.md

 # CAFEX

 CAFEX is a Python package that provides tools and utilities for UI, API and DB testing.
-It is part of the CAFE (Core Automation Framework Enhancements) monorepo.
+It is part of the CAFEX (Centralized Automation Framework Enabler) monorepo.

 ## Features